 Again, this post isn’t about convincing you to start a blog.
 It’s about giving you the information you need to make a more educated decision on whether or not blogging is right for you.

-But, to circumvent a potential decision-making roadblock, here are my top two recommendations for setting up a self-hosted WordPress website/blog (Bluehost is for do-it-yourselfers and Outstanding SetUp is for the “technology gives me allergies” crowd):
+But, to circumvent a potential decision-making roadblock, here are my top two recommendations for setting up your author website/blog (Bluehost is for do-it-yourselfers and Squarespace is for the “technology gives me allergies” crowd):

 Bluehost: One of the 20 largest web hosting companies, Bluehost is a reliable choice and makes getting set up with WordPress super easy.
 Customer support is excellent, and you can be up and running in minutes!
 I highly recommend using Bluehost to satisfy your author website web hosting needs.
 For more information on self-hosting, WordPress and Bluehost, check out this post on how to Set Up Your WordPress Blog in Under 15 Minutes.